 Not all of this site is accessible to the public.
 The section that is can be entered by two gates, one on the main road opposite Sandford Middle School, and the other on Station Road.
 The council provide this helpful map.
 I picked the Station Road end, and after entering through the gate and crossing over a small bridge, I was into the heathland proper.

 Now every time I head out to a park, I think it’ll be the first one that’s so uneventful that I won’t bother blogging about it.
-This looked like a strong contender, until I took a right turn out onto the wilder part of the heath, and saw the former gun emplacement.
+This looked like a strong contender, until I took a right turn out onto the wilder part of the heath, and saw this thing.

 The eastern part of the heath was once part of the Royal Navy Cordite Factory, the rest of which is now Holton Heath Industrial Estate, and this tall gun emplacement was set up to protect it against attack from the south.

-There was of course no hope of climbing this thing, although someone must have done so to place the flag not too many years ago.
+I rapidly ruled out any chance of climbing it, although someone must have done so to place the flag not too many years ago.
 I wandered down to the lake in case there were any more interesting spots to set up down there, but finding none, I headed back to the wooden bench I’d found near to the gun emplacement.
 It was going to be another luxury POTA experience—I had somewhere to put the radio that wasn’t my own knees!

 As usual, I kicked off on the 20m band, the pile-up started and I netted 30 or so contacts in quick succession.

 Now I find that when I’m “in the zone” and the contacts are coming thick and fast, I don’t really have time to think—it’s just greeting, signal report, log, 73, next.
-So it wasn’t until I was reviewing my log at home that I spotted an unusual callsign that I had thought at the time was Eastern Europe, and interpreted the flag as Poland…
+So it wasn’t until I was reviewing my log at home that I spotted an unusual callsign that I had thought at the time was Poland…

 Wait, that’s Indonesia!